Vic-hi-io/Brewery_Medallion/README.md

 - AWS account with permissions for AWS Lambda and Step Functions
 - Python 3.9+
 - [Docker](https://docs.docker.com/get-docker/) (optional for running in a container)

+## Docker framework
+The project includes:

+`Dockerfile`: Configuration for building the Docker image `requirements.txt`: List of required Python dependencies

 ## Installation